imjoseangel/microservice-arquitecture/README.md

 ### 3.2.8.1 Google Cloud Operations (Stackdriver)

 A very important option to take into account and discuss is a Cloud Based solution.
-[GCP Stackdriver](https://cloud.google.com/products/operations) provides most of the solutions for the specific cloud, but that is also its weak point.
+[GCP Stackdriver](https://cloud.google.com/products/operations) provides most of the tools for the specific cloud.
+In the other hand, it is also its weak point.
 If we want to go multicloud for redundancy, we should look for a centralized dashboard for all of them.
 Another weak point is pricing.
 We need to be careful when using central logging and the way to manage logs.

 #### 3.2.8.1.1 Log Definition and Best Practices